 Apple cider vinegar (ACV) has many health benefits.
 On the other hand, one of the lesser-known uses is adding the vinegar to a bath.
 An apple cider vinegar bath can be a relaxing and therapeutic experience to improve your skin, battle body odor, and condition your hair.
 For most uses, you only need to add about one or two cups of ACV to a full bath to enjoy the benefits.
-Just be sure the water isn’t too hot, or it can kill the good bacteria in the vinegar.
+Just be sure the water isn’t too hot or it can kill the good bacteria in the vinegar.

 Here are several reasons that will convince you to use apple cider vinegar in your next bath.
 Once you turn this into a habit, you can start enjoying the most beautiful skin and hair of your life.

 Apple cider vinegar is a popular replacement for clarifying shampoo.
 The acetic acid in ACV helps remove buildup from hair products.
-Soaking your hair in an ACV bath can also help re-balance the pH of your hair and scalp.
+Soaking your hair during an ACV bath can also help re-balance the pH of your hair and scalp.

 Ideally, your hair should have a pH of 4-5.
 Nonetheless, commercial shampoos are often very alkaline.
 This may cause dryness and breakage.
 Because apple cider vinegar is very acidic, it can help counteract shampoo use for smoother and stronger hair.